netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 The last-modified attribute is defined in the namespace "urn:ietf:params:xml:ns:netconf:txid:1.0".
-The last-modified attribute is added to XML elements in the NETCONF payload in order to indicate the txid value for the element.
+The last-modified attribute is added to XML elements in the NETCONF payload in order to indicate the txid value for the YANG node represented by the element.

 NETCONF servers that support this extension MUST announce the capability "urn:ietf:params:netconf:capability:txid:last-modified:1.0".

-The last-modified attribute values are yang:date-and-time values as defined in ietf-yang-types.yang
+The last-modified attribute values are yang:date-and-time values as defined in ietf-yang-types.yang,
 [RFC 6991](https://datatracker.ietf.org/doc/html/rfc6991).

 "2022-04-01T12:34:56.123456Z" is an example of what this time stamp format looks like.
-It is RECOMMENDED that the time stamps provided by the server match the real world clock fairly closely.
+It is RECOMMENDED that the time stamps provided by the server to closely match the real world clock.
 Servers MUST ensure the timestamps provided are monotonously increasing for as long as the server's operation is maintained.